9vlc/ptnotes/notes/dumping_igpu_vbios_freebsd.md

-# dumping amd igpu vbios under FreeBSD
+# dumping amd (i)gpu vbios under FreeBSD

+*if you are using a dedicated gpu, please note that the output may be lacking the builtin gop driver*

 - install the `acpica-tools` package
 - get `vbios_vfct_file.c` from this repo